b4r-Amari/NC-Properties-front-end/README.md

 ## Usage

-* Use the **search bar** in the hero to select sale type and property category, then enter an area to simulate property querying.
 * Scroll through **featured listings** for property details.
 * Switch between **Buying**, **Renting**, and **Selling** tabs to explore available tools and guides.
 * Navigate to **Contact Us** (or interact with the sign‑up pop‑up) to see form validation in action.